hieunt-itfoss/where-is-my-dinner/README.md

 This extension will remind you to do that.
 Some features haven't been implemented yet so feel free to make some PR.

+---

 **Features**

 - Set reminder time whenever you want the notification pops out.

+- `lastChanceToOrder` is backup event that will be triggered 5 mins before the Order Forms closes.
+Just make sure you don't miss anything.
+If you click on the first notification, this event will trigger the second notification.
+Otherwise, it will force open the Order Forms.

 - Clear the existed alarms.

-- Quick open Order Form (to confirm your choice or something else).
+- Quick open Order Forms (to confirm your choice or something else).

 **Not fulfilled**

 - Automation.
-Because currently, I cannot get REST API to send request to submit answer to Google Form.
+Because currently, I cannot get REST API to send request to submit answer to Google Forms.
 And Google restricts those acts.